-- Have completed at least two semesters and 24 credits at William Paterson University, these credits must all count toward graduation - Have completed one Honors course (generally taken in the second semester) with a grade of B or better - Have no grade below a C on their college transcript - Submit SAT or ACT scores - Complete the on-line Honors College application and write a short essay
+- Have completed at least two semesters and 24 credits at William Paterson University, these credits must all count toward graduation - Have completed one Honors course (generally taken in the second semester) with a grade of B or better - Have no grade below a C on their college transcript - Submit SAT or ACT scores - Complete the on-line Honors College application and write a short essay that addresses the question of why they want to be a part of the Honors College.

 Students whose cumulative GPA drops below 3.0 are given one semester's probationary status.
-If they do not bring their cumulative GPA above 3.0 during the probationary semester they are dismissed from the Honors College, removed from the Honors track, and they lose their Honors College scholarships (they may lose other scholarships as well).
+If they do not bring their cumulative GPA above 3.0 during the probationary semester they are dismissed from the Honors College, removed from the Honors track, and they lose their Honors College scholarships.
 There is an appeal process for Honors student in jeopardy of losing their scholarships.
-If a student is making progress at improving his or her GPA, but it still falls below a 3.0, the student may write a formal letter of appeal to the Director of the Office of Scholarship and submit any required documentation.
-The Office of Scholarships generates a list of student appeals.
-The Director of the Honors College may elect to support a student appeal, and she/he alerts the Office of Scholarships.
-The Associate